nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/01_dsbench/05_troubleshooting.md

 This section will contain some troubleshooting guidance for common issue as we uncover them.

-## Errors while starting dsbench binary
+## Errors while starting nosqlbench binary

 If you get an error while trying to run the Linux DSBench binary, ensure that you have the system module installed for fuse.
 This module is used by the AppImage runtime that allows for a bundled binary.